Penstemon cyanocaulis: Names

 The species name, cyanocaulis, is a compound of cyan and caul meaning blue stem, referring to the stem color.
 Similarly in English it is known as bluestem penstemon or bluestem beardtongue.

 Habitat and range

-The range of the species extends from west central Colorado across the boarder into five counties in eastern Utah.
-In Utah they are found in the Canyon Lands, on slopes in the La Sal Mountains, and mesas near by or in Dead Horse Point State Park.
+The range of the species extends from west central Colorado across the border into five counties in eastern Utah.
+In Utah they are found in the Canyon Lands, on slopes in the La Sal Mountains, and mesas nearby or in Dead Horse Point State Park.
 In addition they grow at the edge of the desert on the north of Wasatch Plateau and the western side of Tavaputs Plateau.
 In Colorado it is only found in the western parts of Mesa and Montrose counties and some parts of San Miguel County.
 The elevation range of the species starts at 1300 m and reaches 2700 m.

 Plants grow in sandy soils and on rocky slopes.
 It can be found in blackbrush scrub, pinyon juniper woodland, and mountain bush communities.